okeefe-lo/maze_solver/README.md

 The command `rosrun maze_solver two_maze_test1.launch` will launch the follower inside the maze, a 2D nav goal can be selected.
 <br/>
 The command `rosrun maze_solver two_maze_test2.launch` will launch the follower outside the maze, a 2D nav goal can be selected.

+## King of the Hill
+Use the command `roslaunch maze_solver deathmatch.launch` to spawn 4 robots in the center of the maze.
+Each robot will move forward with randomness.
+The winner is the robot that is closes to the center of the maze.